percona/k8spg-docs/docs/update-data-volumes.md

         cluster1-pgbr-repo   Bound    pvc-37d93aa9-bf02-4295-bbbc-c1f834ed6045   1Gi        RWO            standard-rwo   87m
         ```

-2. In the custom resource manifest for v2 cluster, change `dataSource.volumes` fields where they point to the PVCs of the v1 cluster:
+2. In the Custom Resource manifest for the version 2.x cluster, update those fields under the `dataSource.volumes`, which point to the PVCs, putting there PVC names of the version 1.x cluster:

     ```yaml
     dataSource: